rifanip/Wordpress-test/README.md

 ## 🔍 What’s Included

-- Manual test cases written in Gherkin format (`.feature` file)
+- Manual test cases for Wholesale Price
-- Cypress automation scripts based on those test cases
+- Cypress automation scripts
 - All tests focus on validating how wholesale pricing is displayed and triggered

 ---